fnproject/fn/docs/fn-2.0/README.md

 Reads HTTP triggers to make routing table, mapping HTTP endpoints to triggers (or directly to functions?).
 When matching request comes in, either through trigger manager or straight to LB/runner.

+TODO(reed): this could be bypassed since http is more 'push' and we can forward trigger to trigger manager?

 #### Scheduler